alakaganaguathoork/uni-test-task/README.md

 This is a test task project for Spam2000 app infrastucture setup.
 It aim is to test skills of a newcommer in DevOps field.

-The `main.sh` will install few required packages (based on OS: Linux/MacOS), tools and run services as ArgoCD applications.
+The `main.sh` will install few required packages (based on OS: Linux/potentially, MacOS - I didn't have a device available to test), tools and run services as ArgoCD applications.

 <span style="color: red; font-size: 22px; font-weight: 800;">! </span> Warning: This scripts uses `sudo`: